About Us and Why We’re Hiring

 How to Apply

-Introduce yourself, tell us why this position is of interest to you, and why you would be a great fit.
-This portion of the cover letter should be less than a page and a half.
+- In your cover letter, introduce yourself and explain why this position is of interest to you, and why you would be a great fit.
+Please limit this section of the cover letter to 1.5 pages at most.

 - What criteria do you look for when searching for your next company or position?